bitcoin-computer/docs/tutorial.md

 ## Data Ownership

-Every smart object has one or more owners and only an owner can update the object.
+Every smart object has up to three owners and only an owner can update the object.
 The owners can be set by assigning string encoded public keys to the ``_owners`` property of a smart object.
 If the ``_owners`` property is not assigned in a smart contract it defaults to the public key of the computer object that created the smart object.

-For example, in our chat the initial owner will be the user that created the chat with ``computer.new``.
-Thus only that user will be able to post to the chat which is a little boring.
-So we can add a function to update the owners array to invite more guests to chat.
+For example, in our chat, the initial owner will be the user that created the chat with ``computer.new``.
+As a result, only that user will be able to post to the chat, which is a little boring.
+So we can add a function to update the owners array, to invite more participants to the chat.

 ```js
 class Chat extends Contract {